Chronic Care Management Coverage Begins

-You’re probably performing these services already, and now Medicare will reimburse you.
+You’re probably performing CCM services already, and now Medicare will reimburse you.

 By Melissa Tescher, CPC, CPMA, CEMC

-Effective January 1, 2015, Medicare pays for non-face-to-face services performed for chronic care management (CCM).
-This is great news because many providers already offer these services, and now they can be paid accordingly.
+Effective January 1, 2015, Medicare pays for non-face-to-face services performed for chronic care management (CCM) services.
+This is great news because many providers already offer CCM services, and now they can be paid accordingly.

 Medicare will pay $40.39, once per month, per patient for CPT® 99490 Chronic care management services, at least 20 minutes of clinical staff time directed by a physician or other qualified health care professional, per calendar month, with the following required elements: multiple (two or more) chronic conditions expected to last at least 12 months, or until the death of the patient; chronic conditions place the patient at significant risk of death, acute exacerbation/decompensation, or functional decline; comprehensive care plan established, implemented, revised, or monitored.

 CPT® 99490 is time-based: At least 20 minutes of documented clinical staff time is required to bill the code.
 When performing these management tasks, best practice is to document start and stop times, and include details of the coordination of care.
 Have a system in place to track patients and the time spent with them because this is a once-per-month code (see Care Management Log Sheet on page 15).
 Only one practitioner may bill for the service each month.
 To ensure your provider is the one who gets paid, bill 99490 on the same day that the minimum 20-minute time requirement is met.

 The medical conditions of the patients must support the necessity of non-face-to-face work.
 As defined in CPT® 99490’s description, this requires:

 - The patient has two or more chronic conditions, which are expected to last at least 12 months or until the patient dies.

 - The chronic conditions place the patient at significant risk of death, acute exacerbation/decompensation, or functional decline.